sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/padyam/vAmanabhaTTabANaH/haMsasandeshaH.md

 poet points out that the West coast of the said Presidency suffers from a great disadvantage, viz., rain; therefore, the Swan should follow the eastern route though the western one is decidedly shorter.
 On its way to Ceylon, it should pass through Karṇāța and the Āndhra country.
-Then it is destined to reach [Añjanādri](# "This range is to be distinguished from Suleiman range of the Punjab which also is known as Añjanādri (Varāhapurāṇa, chap.
-80).")," also called also called [Veṅkaṭācala](# "The Tirumalai mountain near Tirupati (Tripati) in North Arcot.
+Then it is destined to reach Añjanādri[^8].")," also called also called Veṅkaṭācala[^9] in North Arcot.
 Here Rāmānuja replaced the worship of Siva by that of Visnu called Venkatasvamin.").The river Kanakamukharī (also known as Suvarṇamukharī) flows just by the side of the Añjanādri.
-Then come [Tuṇḍīra](# " i.e. Toṇḍamaṇḍala")[](# " i.e. Toṇḍamaṇḍala")and Satyavati-kṣetra.
-Then it will reach the Hastiśaila at Conjeeveram which is situated on the northern bank of the river [Vegavatī](# "River Baiga or Bygi.").It will then pass through the Cola country that is full of betelnut tree, the Svetaśaila, the Candrapuskariṇī on the bank of which is situated the Rangadhāma, the Vrkṣācala, the Paṇḍya-deśa, the Tamraparṇī, the mount Subela on the sea and finally Ceylon where it will see Sītā under a Siṃśapā tree.
+Then come Tuṇḍīra[^10][][^10]and Satyavati-kṣetra.
+Then it will reach the Hastiśaila at Conjeeveram which is situated on the northern bank of the river Vegavatī[^12].It will then pass through the Cola country that is full of betelnut tree, the Svetaśaila, the Candrapuskariṇī on the bank of which is situated the Rangadhāma, the Vrkṣācala, the Paṇḍya-deśa, the Tamraparṇī, the mount Subela on the sea and finally Ceylon where it will see Sītā under a Siṃśapā tree.

+[^8]: "This range is to be distinguished from Suleiman range of the Punjab which also is known as Añjanādri (Varāhapurāṇa, chap.
+80

+[^9]: "The Tirumalai mountain near Tirupati (Tripati

+[^10]: " i.e. Toṇḍamaṇḍala"

+[^12]: "River Baiga or Bygi."

  Many places mentioned here coincide with those dealt with in the Haṃsa-sandeśa of Vamana Bhaṭṭa Bāṇa.